rjain2470/lean-prover/README.md

 ```

 ### Installation ✨
-The required libraries to use the <code>lean-prover</code> are as follows.
+The required libraries to use the <code>lean-prover</code> are as follows:
 - argparse
 - asyncio
 - json